VermeilChan/MetalSlugFontReborn/Documentation/INSTALL-GNU-Linux.md

       ```

 3. **Select a Font:**
-   - Upon opening MetalSlugFontReborn, choose your desired font and color, you can [preview](Documentation/EXAMPLE.md).
+   - Upon opening MetalSlugFontReborn, choose your desired font and color, you can [preview](Documentation/EXAMPLE.md) here.

    ![MetalSlugFontReborn](Markdown/Guide/GNU-Linux/MetalSlugFontReborn.png)